Artem-Romanenia/o2o/README.md

     id: i32,
     full_name: String,
     age: i8,
-    // 'None' below provides default value when creating PersonDto from Person
+    // {None} below provides default value when creating PersonDto from Person
     // It could have been omited if we only needed to create Person from PersonDto
     #[ghost({None})]
     zodiac_sign: Option<ZodiacSign>